UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodor_matei.francu/index.md

 ## Description

 In this project I will try to recreate simplified version of a game console of the 1990's.
 The controller for playing the game will be composed of 5 buttons, 4 of which for navigating the game itself (up down left right) and the last for inputting your move.
 The game will be displayed using a small LCD display that will run using Embedded-graphics, thereby giving the user a simple yet effective interface for playing the game.
 To emulate the feel of retro games, a buzzer (or more, if need be) will be used to play a simple 8-bit styled theme and specific sounds for inputting moves and losing or winning the game.
-The game will be played against a bot that is coded using some simple checks and ifs or against another player (haven't decided yet)
+The game will be played against  another player.

 ## Motivation